RunOnFlux/wp-nginx/README.md

 docker exec your-container ps aux | grep php-fpm
 ```

-## Security Notes

-- The container runs PHP-FPM and NGINX as root (configurable in entrypoint)
-- WordPress filesystem method is set to 'direct' for file operations
-- SSH keys should be properly secured
-- Change default SSH port (22) in production if exposed publicly

 ## License

 This project configuration is provided as-is for use with WordPress and NGINX.